 This session is aimed at a specialist audience: trainee and practising counsellors.
 It introduces key concepts about assessment and considers how assessment can be effectively communicated with children and young people.

-This session is aimed at a universal audience and covers the key stages of cognitive development and the broad factors that influence it.
+This session is aimed at a universal audience and covers when and how to conduct a structured behavioural observation.